Most Underrated Foodie Destinations in the World (1/2 Country Rankings)

 Food tourists had been flocking to the country up to the beginning of 2020, fast making Portugal one of the world’s top culinary destinations.

 Being a coastal nation, key ingredients of Portugese cuisine come from the sea.
-With Europe’s highest fish consumption per capital, the Portugese know how to cook a fish – grilled, marinated, pickled or braised – and they are said to have 365 ways of cooking bacalhau (cod).
+With Europe’s highest fish consumption per capita, the Portugese know how to cook a fish – grilled, marinated, pickled or braised – and they are said to have 365 ways of cooking bacalhau (cod).
 Shellfish features highly too, with caldeirada being most popular – a stew of fish and shellfish with potatoes, tomatoes, bell peppers, parsley, garlic, and onion.

 But the national dish is meat based – the cozido.
 This has variations throughout the country but generally it is a great medley of greens, rice, numerous veggies, and chicken, pork ribs, bacon, pork ear, trotters, parts of beef, and if that wasn’t enough, smoked sausage – chourico, farinheira, morcela, and blood sausage, all spiced with red pepper paste, white pepper, and cinnamon.